outerbounds/metaflowbot/docs/creating-custom-actions.md

 export SLACK_BOT_TOKEN=xoxb-2222222222222-2222222222222-AAAAAAAAAAAAAAAAAAAAAAAA
 ```

-- Install `metaflowbot` repository and install your custom development repo; Ensure you have set the `PYTHONPATH` correctly so that `metaflowbot` can be resolved.
+- Install `metaflowbot` repository and install your custom development repo; ensure you have set the `PYTHONPATH` correctly so that `metaflowbot` can be resolved.

 ```sh
 pip install metaflowbot